MD Accelerated Programs

 Phase I

-Beginning in the spring of the first year, students start acceleration by enrolling in the medical home longitudinal elective.
-During the summer, you will complete the underserved medicine clerkship, radiology elective and work on the Medical Student Research project.
-In the fall of the second year, you’ll complete the Family Medicine Clerkship in a longitudinal format.
+Beginning in the spring of the first year, students start acceleration by enrolling in the medical home, a career confirmation longitudinal elective.
+During the summer, you will complete six weeks of elective, two weeks of immersion in family medicine, and one week of vacation.
+Students will begin to work on the Medical Student Research project.
+In the fall of the second year, you will participate in the Family Medicine Clerkship in a longitudinal format.

 Phase II